• Skip to main content

 Sure, an electronic brain game on the phone or tablet might do the trick, but these screen-free brain games that boost quick thinking skills are different!

-They require your children to look at you, each other, and the world.
-Did you know that nearsightedness is on the rise because children’s eyeballs don’t spend enough time adjusting and readjusting to focusing on objects in the distance? (source: my opthamologist!)
-Well, these mind bending brain games will get your kids’ eyes off the screens and get their young minds thinking and growing!
-Pretty soon they’ll be playing all kinds of mind games with you (ha ha).
+These games for brain development require your children to look at you, each other, and the world.
+Did you know that nearsightedness is on the rise because children's eyeballs don't spend enough time adjusting and readjusting to focusing on objects in the distance? (source: my ophthalmologist!)
+Well, these mind bending brain games will get your kids' eyes off the screens and test their mental abilities!
+Pretty soon they'll be playing all kinds of mind games with you (ha ha).

 A few of these games can be played solo, but most require at least one other partner, which means kids are working on social skills as they navigate the ins and out of cooperation and competition.